The Milton Toubkin Diploma Programme Scholarship

 Every applicant wishing to be considered for a scholarship must fully meet or exceed all of the following criteria:

 - Commitment to Southbank and the International Baccalaureate curriculum.

 - Commitment to qualities and behaviours consistent with the IB learner profile.

 - High standard of academic English (applicants will be required to take an online English test).

 How to apply

-Please complete and send in your application by this date.
+Please complete your application by this date.
 Any applications received after this point may not be considered.

 You will receive the details of the online English Test (if applicable) via email.
 This test will need to be submitted and completed by this date.

-All shortlisted candidates will be informed of their allocated time for interview on this date.
+All shortlisted candidates will be informed of their allocated time for interview.

-Friday 9th February 2018, 16:00 GMT: All unsuccessful candidates notified of the outcome
+17 February 2020: All unsuccessful candidates notified of the outcome.